agentlang-ai/agentlang-cli/readme.md

 ### Generated Endpoints

-For each entity in your AgentLang module, the following endpoints are generated:
+For each entity in your Agentlang module, the following endpoints are generated:

 - `POST /api/{module}/{entity}` - Create entity
 - `GET /api/{module}/{entity}` - List entities